Diane Butcher

-Character creation and development
+Creation and development

 Background and casting

 EastEnders had been on air for three years before the character of Diane made her first screen appearance in May 1988.
 At the time, big changes were occurring "behind-the-scenes".
 Co-creator Julia Smith took "a more back-seat role" as Series Producer, which allowed producer Mike Gibbon to take control of the making of the programme.

 The arrival of the Butcher family in May 1988 signified an end of an era for the soap, as Den and Angie Watts (Leslie Grantham and Anita Dobson) vacated their positions as landlord and landlady of The Queen Victoria public house, leaving Frank (Mike Reid), and his girlfriend Pat Wicks (Pam St. Clement) to take over tenancy.
 Ricky (Sid Owen) and Diane, played by Sophie Lawrence, Frank's teenage children came with Frank.
 Lawrence was 15 at the time, and she got the part in EastEnders straight after leaving stage school.
 Lawrence has commented, "I always just thought that I would be a dancer and go into a West End musical and that I would be very, very happy.
 Then I got EastEnders when I was 15 and it kind of changed my life."